Kuuuube/minimal-pairs/README.md

 - `Add white noise`: Adds white noise to the audio, making it tougher to hear.

-- `Muffle audio`: Muffles the audio, making it tougher to hear.
+- `Muffle audio`: Muffles the audio, making it harder to hear.

 ## Shortcuts